-- A major positive or negative score has been given where the policy is likely to have disproportionate effect on large numbers of the relevant group (i.e national level or across a number of regions).
+- A major positive or negative score has been given where the policy is likely to have disproportionate effect on large numbers of the relevant group (i.e. national level or across a number of regions).
 Alternatively, a major score has been provided for policies that have the purpose/ or result in a significant differential effect on the relevant groups (for example, where a policy might be specifically aimed at improving health for a certain group). - A minor positive or negative score has been given where the policy is likely to have disproportionate effect on relevant groups within selected regions or areas only.
 Alternatively, a minor score has been provided for policies that result in a differential effect or outcome on relevant groups but this is the not the intended purpose of the objective or the where the effect is not significant. - A neutral/negligible score has been given where there is no clear relationship between the policy and the relevant group or where the effects on the relevant group are likely to be disproportionately or differentially negligible. - An uncertain score has been given where the policy has an uncertain relationship to the relevant group, or the relationship is dependent on the way in which the policy is managed or the geographical area in which it is implemented.
 In addition, insufficient information may be available to enable an assessment to be made.

 An overall HIIA score has also been provided for each policy.
 This takes into account all potential effects that have been identified for relevant groups.
-The scoring criteria is set out in section 2.3 of this report.

-4.2 Reduces Inequalities - Strategic Policies
+Reduces Inequalities - Strategic Policies